 - A skill completion sheet in which the educator indicates a specific set of skills the student should exhibit and whether or not they do so during a particular session or timeframe

-- Goal rating sheet – a document which outlines multiple goals and offers a rating scale to indicate the students’ progress towards or understanding of each goal
+- Goal rating sheet – a document that outlines multiple goals and offers a rating scale to indicate the students’ progress toward or understanding of each goal

 Try adapting one of these data sheets for your classroom or create your own template today!

 This resource was authored by Watson Institute Special Education Consultant, Lisa Plastino, M.Ed.